 One quarter of significant cyberattacks over the last 12 months were perpetrated from China, according to data from the Center for Strategic and International Studies (CSIS).

-The Washington-based think tank monitors cyberattacks on government agencies, defense and tech companies, or economic crimes with losses of over $1 million.
-Its latest global compilation of the cyberattacks over the past 12 months from the China accounted for 28 of the 113 incidents.
+The Washington-based think tank monitors cyberattacks on government agencies, defense, and tech companies, or economic crimes with losses of over $1 million.
+Its latest global compilation of the cyberattacks over the past 12 months from China accounted for 28 of the 113 incidents.

 In addition, a recent CSIS report (pdf) titled “Emerging Technologies and Managing the Risk of Tech Transfer to China” warned that despite deep interconnections between individuals, companies, and civilian agencies in China and the United States, “China’s government and some Chinese companies will use any means, legal or illegal, to acquire technology.”